MorganTDicks/Austin-Practice-blog/doccumentation/sprint3.md

 Set up import types, as per the database data model Set up dummy data
 Finalise User, Post & Comment APIs

+allow users with authentication level 2 or 3 to edit posts, authentication level 1 can suggest edits (id becomes the postid with their id appended). allow users with authentication level 3 to view posts of all statuses, with a selector on the posts page (defaults to accepted only if auth 1 or 2)